redandbluefi/redandblue-after/README.md

 This is a basic, bare-bones starter template.
 It has been kick-started with Razzle and After.js.
-It also includes styled-components, ESLint for linting and Jest for testing.
+It also includes styled-components, Prettier for code style and Jest for testing.
+Basically, all you'll need to build magnificent web application.

 Clone it, modify it and you have your own custom project with all the cool stuff.

+> :information_source: This project needs a nice name!

 ## How to use